 FXOptimax – Fixed spread accounts – EURUSD spread 2 pips, stop order distance – 5 pips.

-FxPro – For pairs with maximum spread of less than 5 pips the limit must be placed at least 5 pips from the market price.
+FxPro – For pairs with a maximum spread of fewer than 5 pips the limit must be placed at least 5 pips from the market price.

 GO Markets – Pending orders can be placed 2 pips (20 points) away from the current market price.